opulo-inc/autobom/README.md

 - render engines need to be robust to stuff failing, currently just dies if it doesnt find a body named "Body" in freecad file, for instance.
 - kicad exported files arent deleted from `kicad/out` after copied to the export folder, this fails in the CI for some reason
 - openscad has not been fully tested in CI
+- logging is messy
+- generally needs a refactor, chunks of logic have moved around with reckless abandon, now that things are a bit more stable the general structure of the autobom python codebase needs a refresh